Skip to content

 When to stop being solo

-- Unable to AFK at all without disaster
+• You genuinely cannot AFK at all without disaster happening

-It's time to find a partner.
-Discord servers like Steal a Brainrot Official have dedicated "looking for friend" channels.
-Even a casual partner doubles your defensive capacity.
+The Steal a Brainrot Official Discord has dedicated "looking for friend" channels.
+Even a casual partner doubles your defensive capacity overnight.

 What's next

-Once your solo strategy is locked in and you're stable at Mythic-tier, the next progression layer is rebirth optimization.
-Pair this guide with the existing Rebirth Guide for the optimal cash-out timing.
+Once your solo strategy is locked in and you're stable at Mythic-tier, the next layer is rebirth optimization.
+Pair this with the Rebirth Guide for optimal cash-out timing.

 Key Takeaways